Codecademy/docs/content/python/concepts/file-methods/terms/write/write.md

 ---
 Title: ".write()"
-Description: "Allows the user to add additional text to a file when the file is opened in append mode.
-The position of the additional text is determined by the mode the file was accessed in and the stram position.
-Append mode will insert the text at the current file handle's reference point.
-Write mode will first empty the file before inserting the text."
+Description: "Allows the user to add additional text to a file when the file is opened in append mode."
 Subjects:
   - "Computer Science"
   - "Data Science"